grrrwaaa/courses/film6246/unreal.md

 - The blueprint editor is highly context sensitive.
 Whatever item you have selected in the viewport or content browser, relevant blueprint actions will come top in the blueprint context menu.

 - Any object that will be moved in-game must have the "movable" option set in the transform Detail (rather than "static"). **Weirdly, the same is also true for lights.
-So for example, if you want to turn a light on and off dynamically, you also need to set the "movable" option to true**.
+So for example, if you want to turn a light on and off dynamically, you also need to set the "movable" option to 'stationary'**.
 Yeah.

 ### Adding comments to remind you what parts of a blueprint do